kschutter/recipes/r/Poultry/Pesto_Baked_Chicken.md

 - Pinch of Parmesan Cheese

 ##  *Directions*
-1. Preheat Oven to 400F
+1. Preheat oven to 400F
 2. Place the chicken breasts in a well greased baking dish or cast iron skillet and sprinkle with salt and pepper.
 Then, generously spread the pesto all over the chicken.
 3. Top each piece of chicken with 2 tomato slices and Parmesan Cheese and Italian seasoning.
 4. Bake for 25-30 minutes or until just cooked through.
 Slice chicken as desired and serve.